-If your husky is underweight it can be concerning.
-In this article, I’m going to cover everything you need to know about eating habits, and how to help your husky gain a few pounds!
+If your husky is skinny or underweight it can be worrying.
+In this article, I’m going to cover everything you need to know about husky weight, and how to help your husky gain a few pounds!

 Below is a quick summary of the 5 different approaches you can take to help your skinny husky gain some weight.
-Each will be covered more in-depth as well as other important information you need to know.
+Each will be explained in full detail further below.

 So, how do I get my husky to gain weight?
 5 Tips to help your husky gain weight.